Monday, March 28, 2011

 Corned Beef and Cabbage

 I got this recipe from a dear family friend who made it for my husband on a St. Patrick's Day many, many, many years ago.
-Only, I cheat a bit...
+This is a meal that Maisie looks forward to every year!!

 Corned Beef and Cabbage